meshonline/DragonFly/README.md

 8. Press 'ESC' to exit.

 ### To do:
-1. The hip center and the neck are difficult to mark colors, generate their positions automatically.
+The hip center and the neck are difficult to mark colors.
-2. Load basic color table from file other than hard coding.